The Parkers: Episodes

-Production

-The Parkers was produced by Saradipity Productions, Regan Jon Productions (Season 1 only), and Big Ticket Television.
-Reruns are currently distributed by CBS Television Distribution.

 Broadcast

 Syndication

-The Parkers has aired in syndication on Centric (previously BET J), UP, TV One, VH1, MTV2, and Nick@Nite.
+The Parkers has aired in syndication on BET, Centric (previously BET J), Fuse, UP, TV One, VH1, and MTV2.

-Currently, the series airs reruns on BET, Fuse, and Cleo TV.
+Currently, the series airs reruns on Cleo TV and Dabl.

 The series started streaming on Netflix on October 1, 2020.

 International airings

 In Europe, the show has aired in Ireland and the UK.
-In Ireland, it aired on RTÉ Two from 2000 to 2005, usually airing Thursdays as 7.00pm.
-The first four seasons were aired in this evening time slot, with season five beginning in this timeslot and with the few remaining episodes moved to a late night timeslot on Fridays.
+In Ireland, it aired on RTÉ Two from 2000 to 2005, usually airing Thursdays at 7.00 pm.
+The first four seasons were aired in this evening time slot, with season five beginning in this timeslot and with the few remaining episodes moved to a late-night timeslot on Fridays.
 After the series finished on RTÉ Two, there have been no re-runs and no current plans to run the show again.
 It was also shown on UK channel Trouble, which was also available in Ireland.
 It usually aired weekdays from 2000 to 2004 but after it was completely removed, it was shown on a one-off weekend in late 2006, with episodes airing all day.
 In Australia, it aired on Fox8 and in Jamaica on TVJ.

 Reception

 Critical response

-Although The Parkers initially received mixed reviews and was criticized for its outrageous characters, the series was a ratings success for UPN.
+Although The Parkers premiered to mixed reviews and was criticized for its outrageous characters, the series was a ratings success for UPN.
 Its debut season ranked as the number one comedy on the network; it was the most popular show among black audiences, ahead of The WB’s The Steve Harvey Show.
 The success of the series has been credited to its ability to relate to many audiences, especially young people.